Stripe

 1. Click the gear icon at the top right and choose Setup.

-2. Enter “remote” in the Quick Find box and choose Remote Site Settings.
+2. In the Quick Find, search for and select Remote Site Settings.

-3. Locate the following Remote Site names and make sure the “Active” box is selected:
+3. Locate the following Remote Site name and make sure the “Active” box is selected:

 1. If the “Active” box is not selected, click Edit, select Active, and click Save.